milosz275/leetcode/all-ancestors-of-a-node-in-a-dag/README.md

 Medium

-**Note:**

-This solution exceeds time limits and requires refactoring using graph traversal algorithms.

 ## Question

 You are given a positive integer `n` representing the number of nodes of a Directed Acyclic Graph (DAG).
 The nodes are numbered from `0` to `n - 1`.